Package org.evoludo.math

 setProbability

-Set the probability of successp
+Set the probability of successpfor the geometric distribution.Note:

 - If

-the geometric distribution is approximated by an exponential distribution. - cumulative probabilities are limited to
+p<10-4the geometric distribution is approximated by an exponential distribution. - cumulative probabilities are limited to

 - Parameters:

-- probability of success of single trial- Throws:
+p- probability of success of single trial- Throws:

 - If